Cfomodz/construct/README.md

 # The Construct

-### Tapster Robot Simulator
+### Tapster Robot STL Files

-A web-based 3D simulator for Tapster robots
+All of them, even the hardware